- Search The Registry

 Stanley Crouch was born on this date in 1945.
 He was a Black music critic, syndicated columnist, and novelist.

-Witnessing the 1965 Watts Riot radicalized Crouch and he became a Black Nationalist.
+Witnessing the 1965 Watts Riot radicalized Crouch, he became a Black Nationalist.
 From 1965 to 1967, Crouch was an actor-playwright in the Studio Watts Company.
 While there, the writings of Ralph Ellison and Albert Murray became major influences in Crouch's thinking.
 He turned away from the Black Nationalist movement, finding it too reactionary.

 Crouch taught at Claremont College in California from 1968 to 1975 before moving to New York City.
-There, he lived along with tenor saxophonist David Murray in a loft above an East Village club called the Tin Palace.
+He lived with tenor saxophonist David Murray in a loft above an East Village club called the Tin Palace.
 While working as a drummer, Crouch conducted the booking for an avant-garde jazz series at the club, as well as organizing occasional concert events at the Ladies' Fort.
 Since the early 1980s, Crouch has become critical of the more progressive forms of jazz and has been an ardent proselytizer for the music of Wynton Marsalis.

-Stanley Crouch, the lauded and fiery jazz critic died on September 16, 2020.
+Stanley Crouch, the lauded and fiery jazz critic, died on September 16, 2020.
 According to an announcement by his wife, Gloria Nixon-Crouch, he died at the Calvary Hospital in New York following nearly a decade of serious health issues.